AjayrajSingh/topaz/app/xi/README.md

 This will error but it will generate the artifacts needed to continue.

-Build the Rust binary for Xi core using the new `rustc`:
+Configure xi-core for building with the Fuchsia Rust toolchain.
+First:

     fgo apps/xi/modules/xi-core
     mkdir .cargo

+Then create a configuration file with:

     cat - <<EOF >.cargo/config
     [target.x86_64-unknown-fuchsia]
     linker = "${RUST_TOOLS}/x86-64-unknown-fuchsia-cc"
     EOF

+Build the Rust binary for Xi core using the new `rustc`:

     RUSTC=${RUST_ROOT}/build/x86_64-apple-darwin/stage1/bin/rustc cargo build --target=x86_64-unknown-fuchsia

 The command above will generate the binary in `target/x86_64-unknown-fuchsia/debug/xi-core`.